Times Square Ball: Past broadcasts

 Beginning in the 1940s, NBC broadcast coverage from Times Square anchored by Ben Grauer on both radio and television.
 Its coverage was later incorporated into special episodes of The Tonight Show, continuing through Johnny Carson and Jay Leno's tenures on the program.
-NBC would later introduce a dedicated special, New Year's Eve with Carson Daly (later renamed NBC's New Year's Eve), hosted by former MTV personality Carson Daly, which first began midnight coverage in 2006, and was discontinued in 2022 in favor of the Miley Cyrus-helmed Miley’s New Year’s Eve Party, from Miami.
+NBC would later introduce a dedicated special, New Year's Eve with Carson Daly (later renamed NBC's New Year's Eve), hosted by former MTV personality Carson Daly, which first began midnight coverage in 2006, and was discontinued in 2022 in favor of the Miley Cyrus-helmed Miley's New Year's Eve Party, from Miami.

 From 1956 to 1976, CBS televised Guy Lombardo's annual New Year's Eve concert with his big band The Royal Canadians, most frequently from the Waldorf-Astoria's ballroom.
 It featured coverage from Times Square, and the band's signature rendition of "Auld Lang Syne" at midnight.
-After Lombardo's death in 1977, the special continued with Guy's younger brother Victor Lombardo as host and bandleader, but increasing competition from New Year’s Rockin’ Eve prompted CBS to replace it for 1979–80 with Happy New Year, America.
+After Lombardo's death in 1977, the special continued with Guy's younger brother Victor Lombardo as host and bandleader, but increasing competition from New Year's Rockin' Eve prompted CBS to replace it for 1979–80 with Happy New Year, America.
 The new special ran in various formats with different hosts (such as Paul Anka, Donny Osmond, Andy Williams, Late Show with David Letterman bandleader Paul Shaffer, and talk show host Montel Williams) until it was discontinued after 1996.
-Besides coverage during a special episode of Late Show for 1999, and America's Millennium for 2000, CBS would not air any national New Year's Eve specials again until 2021–22, when it first aired New Year's Eve Live: Nashville's Big Bash.
+Besides coverage during a special episode of Late Show for 1999, and America's Millennium for 2000, CBS would not air any national New Year's Eve specials again until 2021–22, when it premiered the Nashville's Big Bash special.

 Beginning in 1991, Fox occasionally broadcast its New Year's specials from Times Square, with its most recent formats doing so having included New Year's Eve with Steve Harvey from 2017 to 2019, and New Year's Eve Toast & Roast in 2020, which was hosted by Ken Jeong and Joel McHale from Los Angeles with Kelly Osbourne reporting from Times Square.
 Fox intended for the special to return for 2021–22, but it was cancelled due to COVID-19 concerns in New York City.
 The following year, Fox forewent any New Year's Eve programming on the main network.